-Workflow One: Sales Order
+1. Sales Order

 Sales orders play a crucial role in every business, and efficient order processing is vital to profitability.
 And yet, many businesses continue to rely on email, Excel sheets, and paper forms.
 Even in cases where the sales order process has been digitized, physical signatures are often still required, which can cause significant delays and bottlenecks.